fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Set-AzureStorageServiceMetricsProperty.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorageServiceMetricsProperty** cmdlet modifies metrics properties for the azure_2 Storage service.
+The **Set-AzureStorageServiceMetricsProperty** cmdlet modifies metrics properties for the Azure Storage service.

 ## EXAMPLES